-- Just before you reach Bradmore Lane there is a path on the left which doubles back on the way you have just travelled to take you south, parallel to the railway track.
+- Just before you reach Bradmore Lane there is a footpath on the left (North Mymms footpath 9) which doubles back on the way you have just travelled to take you south, parallel to the railway track.

 - Continue along this route until you reach a bridge crossing a small brook, which is often dry.
 This is a continuation of Ray Brook which flows through Gobions Wood.

-- Turn left and head east following this path with the brook on your left and the field on your right
+- Turn left (North Mymms footpath 11) and head east following this path with the brook on your left and the field on your right

 - Climb the steps and turn right as the path meets the railway.
-The footpath you are walking becomes a bridleway leading to Hawkshead Lane.
+The footpath you are walking becomes now heads south to Hawkshead Lane.

-- If you take the path, continue downhill with the railway track on your left.
+- Take the path and head north downhill with the railway track on your left.

 - Cross the road (take care here, some motorists test their car's performance at this point) and head for a footpath sign to the south of the road bridge on the east side of the road.

-- Walk down this path, keeping the stream on your left.
+- Walk down this footpath (still North Mymms footpath 11), keeping the stream on your left.
 There is a metal handrail to stop you falling in the river and a cottage on your right.
 Soon fields open up on your right and there are hedges and trees on your left.
 Keep the river bed on your left and the field on your right (watch the barbed wire at the top of the field fence).
 Keep following this narrow path as it follows the curve of the field.

 - Ignore a stile on your right which take FP11 (Footpath 11) across the field (often occupied by friendly horses), and keep walking with the river bed on your left and the field on your right.